Islamic State Dumped At Least 6,000 Bodies In Mass Graves In Iraq, U.N. Says

 "Families of the countless victims who perished at the hands of ISIL have a right to know what happened to their loved ones," said Suki Nagra, the human rights director of the U.N.'s mission in Iraq.
 "The mass graves documented in our report are testament to profound suffering and shocking cruelty.
 They need to be protected and treated as crime scenes, with evidence preserved for criminal prosecutions."

 Some of the mass graves contain fewer than 10 bodies.
 But others hold far more — particularly in Mosul and in Nineveh province, where the Islamic State held on to power until 2017.
-At a sinkhole south of Mosul, investigators estimate as many as 4,000 people were killed and buried, the report says.
+At a sinkhole south of Mosul, investigators estimate as many as 4,000 people were buried, the report says.

 The U.N. believes that some 30,000 civilians were killed during the Islamic State's reign over wide swaths of Iraq — a figure that it warns is "an absolute minimum."